 12.9 Selection Criteria

-- (a) In the promotion, transfer, demotion or release of employees, performance in current or previous positions, required qualifications (including initiative), and seniority shall be the determining factors.
-Each of the three determining factors will be accorded equal weight. - (b) For Community Health Worker positions, qualifications also includes ability to meet specific client needs.
+(a) In the promotion, transfer, demotion or release of employees, performance in current or previous positions, required qualifications (including initiative), and seniority shall be the determining factors.
+Each of the three determining factors will be accorded equal weight.